Structural Identifiability of Series-Parallel LCR Systems: LCR Systems

 \begin{eg} Consider the series combination of a resistor and an inductor.

 By Kirchhoff's Voltage Law, we get that the voltage over the whole system $V$ must be the sum of the voltages over each element in the system, i.e.~

 Also, by Kirchhoff's Current Law, we know that the net current of the system must be equal to the current of each element, i.e.~$I_L=I_R=I$.
-Therefore, we get that the constitutive equation describing this circuit to be
+Therefore, we get that the constitutive equation describing this circuit is

 \end{eg}

 \begin{eg} Now consider a parallel combination of a resistor and an inductor.

 \end{eg}